How Scary is the Bus Ride to Machu Picchu?

 Soo..How Scary is the Bus Ride to Machu Picchu Then?

-Machu Picchu is a very remote place, & as such, is hard to reach.
-The Peruvians have done their best to make getting there as tourist-friendly as possible…but given the treacherousness of the Andes, they can only do so much.
-That said, thousands of people of all ages have made it there safely ~ so, unless you have a debilitating fear of heights, you’ll be just fine!
+Machu Picchu is a remote place, & hard to reach.
+The Peruvians have done their best to make getting there as easy as possible…but given the treacherousness of the Andes, they can only do so much.
+That said, thousands of people (of all ages) have made it there safely ~ so, unless you have a debilitating fear of heights, you’ll be fine!

 Where We Stayed by Machu Picchu

-- If you’re coming ALL the way to Machu Picchu, I highly recommend staying at least one night in Aguas Calientes (the town nearest Machu Picchu).
-We stayed at Inkaterra’s luxury property in town, El Mapi Hotel ($150+/night), which I highly recommend.
-Their bar & food are to die for, as is their day spa with jungle views (& “Head Scratcher” that will make the end of your massage absolutely orgasmic).
-Inkaterra’s other property, Machu Picchu Pueblo Hotel, is even more high-end ~ set on such lush grounds that you may never want to leave.
+- If you’re coming ALL the way to Machu Picchu, I highly recommend staying at least one night in Aguas Calientes (the town closest to Machu Picchu).
+We stayed at Inkaterra’s luxury property in town, El Mapi Hotel ($$), which I highly recommend.
+Their food is incredible, as is their day spa with jungle views (their “Head Scratcher” will make the end of your massage absolutely orgasmic)!
+Inkaterra’s other property, Machu Picchu Pueblo Hotel, is even more high-end ~ set on lush jungle grounds.

-- Here’s a more complete list of hotels in Aguas Calientes.
-Make sure to book your hotel in advance ~ this town is always busy.
+Here’s a more complete list of hotels in Aguas Calientes.
+Book your hotel in advance ~ this town is always busy!

-Peru is filled with steep mountains ~ & also filled with crazy drivers, who race up & down mountains like Mario Andretti!
+Peru is filled with steep mountains ~ & with crazy drivers!
 Either you’re down for the adventure….or you’re not, but it’s good to be informed beforehand.
-Read about the time my friend & I got into a head-on collision en route to the Moray Ruins, or my favorite post-Machu Picchu hotel: El Albergue.
+Read about the time my friend & I got into a head-on collision in Peru, or about my favorite post-Machu Picchu retreat: El Albergue.

 xoxo Noelia